What Is a Payment Aggregator? Types, Benefits, and How It Works

 What Is a Payment Aggregator?

-A payment aggregator connects the business with banks, card networks, UPI systems, wallets, and other payment channels.
+A payment aggregator connects the business to banks, card networks, UPI systems, wallets, and other payment channels.
 Instead of applying separately for every payment method, the business can use one platform to accept online payments.

-How Payment Aggregators Work?
+How Do Payment Aggregators Work?

 Types of Payment Aggregators